yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 ## Non-Blocking Trigger Handler

-The {{ReadTriggerOperationHandler}} can be set to be non-blocking, in the same way as described in [#Non-Blocking Receive Handler].
+The `ReadTriggerOperationHandler` can be set to be non-blocking, in the same way as described in [#Non-Blocking Receive Handler].

 # Handling Exceptions